johnolafenwa/deepstack-docs/src/raspberry-pi/index.rst

 Known Issues
 ------------

 **DeepStack Not Responding :** This might occur if you start DeepStack without the NCS plugged in or you sometimes when you stop and rerun DeepStack.
-In any case, simply restart your Raspberry PI, plug in the NCS and start deepstack.
+In any case, simply restart your Raspberry PI, plug in the NCS and start DeepStack.

 **Invalid Image :** This can occur if you send a very high resolution image, about 2000px * 2000px, to the **object detection** or **face** APIs.